-- it has run for 25 seconds, or - any button is pushed on the Intelligent Key.
+- it has run for 25 seconds, or - any button is pushed on the Intelligent Key. - pressing the request switch on the driver or passenger door with the Intelligent Key in range of the door handle.

 Silencing the horn beep feature